Ttokkime/Lab-1/README.md

 The results of the wireshark ping traffic capture are shown in this picture.
 The Wireshark results display, which is split into three different windows, shows all the packets that were captured along with additional details such as the frame number, source, destination, protocol, length, hex data and extra information.
 </p>

-/*In this example, the data for frame 1 is shown with the details being that hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh...*/
+In this example, the data for frame 1 is shown with the source, destination, protocol, and length being in the top window, additional details in the middle window, and the letters of the alphabet in the bottom window.

 * **NetWitness Investigator** - a tool used to categorize information on traffic